This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 std::vector<int> v2 = std::move(v1); // move

-Note that in C++, move is referred to as non-destructive move.
+Note that move in C++ is called non-destructive move.
 The C++ standard specifies that the state of an object after being moved is a valid state, and the implementation must ensure that its destructor can be called normally.
-The moved object may still be used again (whether it can be used depends on the implementation).
+A moved-from object may still be used again (whether it can be used depends on the implementation).

-Are these two constructors sufficient?
-Of course not.
-In fact, there is another widely used operation that can be called the relocate operation.
+Are these two constructors enough?
+Certainly not.
+In fact, there’s another widely used operation that can be called relocate.
 Consider the following scenario:

-Suppose you are implementing a vector, and capacity expansion is necessary.
-So you write a private member function grow to handle the expansion (the following code example temporarily ignores exception safety).
+Suppose you are implementing a vector, and resizing is necessary.
+So you write a private member function grow for resizing (the following code example temporarily ignores exception safety).

 void grow(std::size_t new_capacity)